All Episodes

 The only thing that surprised me about the story is why now and not August or September.

-The next thing I said is this, I mean, they put a lot of time and a lot of money and a lot of energy into this story.
+The next thing I said is, is this, I mean, they put a lot of time and a lot of money and a lot of energy into this story.

-They had two primary reporters, but they're out there digging deep.
+We had two primary reporters, but they're out there digging deep.

-And like Dr. Krauthammer, I says, this it knew there wasn't one word of that that was going to bother a single Trump supporter.
+Because I knew there wasn't one word of that that was going to bother a single Trump supporter.

 And in fact, much of it was going to buttress support for Trump.

-Because the story portrayed Trump once again as a real guy, as a standard ordinary, average American guy.
+Because the story portrayed Trump, once again, as a real guy, as a standard, ordinary, average American guy.

-But to modern liberals, understand something, to modern leftists and liberals, the pajama boys, the metrosexuals, the feminized male population today that's epitomized with the Democrat Party, white traditional maleness is the problem with the country.
+But to modern liberals, understand something, to modern leftists and liberals, the pajama boys, the metrosexuals, the feminized male population today that's epitomized with the Democrat Party.

 Because in the view of the New York Times, America is the problem.

-If you if you really look, I mean, that's the root of all problems today that Obama and the Democrats are trying to transform out of.
+And traditional white male Christendom, if you really look, I mean, that's the root of all problems today that Obama and the Democrats are trying to transform out of.

 Every victim in this country happens to be victimized by white Christians, predominantly men.